Public Media News

-Calling all classroom changemakers!
-Are you a PBS Digital Innovator?
-Learn how you can enter to win a special professional development opportunity – which includes an all-expenses-paid trip to San Antonio for the 2017 ISTE conference.
-Find additional information about how to share your unique approach to thoughtful tech integration in the classroom.
-Entries must be submitted to PBS LearningMedia by Feb.
-13. Apply, or find additional information, at pbs.org/education/digitalinnovators.
+There's just a short time remaining to submit your PBS Digital Innovator entry!
+Apply by Monday, Feb.
+13, for a chance to win a special professional development opportunity – which includes an all-expenses-paid trip to San Antonio for the 2017 ISTE conference.
+Find additional information about how to share your unique approach to thoughtful tech integration in the classroom at pbs.org/education/digitalinnovators.

 "Cook With Brooks"

-Join Arkansas chef Steven Brooks of Bella Vista for a new weekly program with an emphasis on local farmers, restaurants, chefs and, of course, delicious food!
+Join Arkansas chef Steven Brooks of Bella Vista for new episodes every Saturday in February as we get to know local farmers, restaurants, chefs and, of course, delicious food!
 This month's episodes include: